pingcap/docs/performance-tuning-methods.md

 - The average, maximum, and delta CPU usage of TiDB are 883%, 962%, and 153%, respectively.
 - The average, maximum, and delta CPU usage of TiKV are 1288%, 1360%, and 126%, respectively.
 The average, maximum, and delta I/O throughput of TiKV are 130 MB/s, 153 MB/s, and 53.7 MB/s, respectively.

-Therefore, it can be determined that TiKV consumes more CPU, which is expected because TPC-C is a write-intensive scenario.
+Therefore, it can be determined that TiKV consumes more CPU, which is expected because TPC-C is a write-heavy scenario.
 It is recommended that you scale out the TiKV to improve performance.

 ### Query latency breakdown and key latency metrics